rootslab/toni/Readme.md

 Toni#del : function ( Number value ) : Number

 /*
- * Tt returns the occurrences of bit 1 until index i */
+ * It returns the occurrences of bit 1 until index i, then the total
+ * number of 0s = index - rank( index ), if index is into the current
+ * range, otherwise it returns -1
+ */
 Toni#rank : function ( Number index ) : Number
 ```